Topics in String Theory and Quantum Gravity: Other developments and conclusions

-We should also mention that the breaking of space-time supersymmetry is required to have special characteristics in order to obtain reasonably realistic models.
-The basic scale in the problem is the Planck scale $M_{P}$ ($\sim 10^{19}$GeV), and supersymmetry should be broken at scales of the order of $10^{10}$-$10^{11}$ GeV.
-This value is not so easy to obtain with current model building technology.
-In the resolution of some of the problems listed, some properties of String Theory have been applied with encouraging success.
-One of these properties is duality (see sec.
-3.6) which has no analoge in conventional Field Theory.
-The structure of the duality group is only known in few cases, but it proved to be very useful in constraining the couplings of the low-energy theory (for reviews and references, see \cite{dual-group}).
-The other symmetry with purely ``stringy'' origin is the mirror symmetry \cite{mirror}.
-This symmetry is based on the general properties of $N=2$ superconformal field theories, and again shows that apparently different geometries correspond to just one string model.
-Using this symmetry it is possible to compute explicitly some of the Yukawa couplings in the superpotential $W$.
-The full physical implications of these symmetries is now being vigorously explored.
+Some peculiar features of string theory have been applied with encouraging success to address some the issues confronted by string phenomenology.
+One is $R$-duality, discussed in sec.~\ref{sec:R-duality}, a property without analogue in~QFT.
+Although the structure of the duality group is only known in a few cases, this symmetry has proved to be very useful in constraining the couplings of the low-energy theory (see~\cite{dual-group} for reviews and references).
+Another hallmark of superstring models is mirror symmetry~\cite{mirror}, based on the general properties of~$N=2$ superconformal field theories.
+Similarly to $R$-duality, it implies that a string theory defined on apparently different geometries result in the same physics.
+This symmetry allows an explicit computation of some Yukawa couplings in the superpotential~$W$.
+The full physical implications of both $R$-duality and mirror symmetry are now being vigorously explored.

-In the determination of the gauge coupling constants, we need as mentioned before to determine the non-perturbative form of the dilaton effective potential.
-In QFT non-perturbative effects display a dependence on the coupling constant of the form $\exp{(-1/g^{2})}$.
-This dependence can be generated by gaugino condesation (for a review see for example \cite{Nilles}).
-The effective potential generated has the form
+To determine the gauge coupling constants we need to find the non-perturbative form of the dilaton effective potential.
+In QFT non-perturbative effects display a dependence on the coupling constant of the form $\exp{(-1/g^{2})}$, which can be generated by the mechanism of gaugino condesation (for a review see, e.g.,~\cite{Nilles}).
+The resulting dilaton effective potential has the form

-where the sum runs over the different factors on the gauge groups responsible for gaugino condensation, $b_{a}$ are the one-loop coefficient of the $\beta$ functions, and $\langle \Phi\rangle$ enters in (\ref{gaugino-cond}) through the relation between $g_{a}$ and $\langle\Phi\rangle$.
-This potential as written has a minimum at $\langle\Phi\rangle=\infty$ corresponding to $g_{a}=0$.
-This changes once loop corrections and threshold effects are included \cite{correct}
+where the sum runs over the different factors on the gauge groups responsible for gaugino condensation, $b_{a}$ are the one-loop coefficient of the $\beta$ functions, and the dilaton vacuum expectation value enters in~\eqref{gaugino-cond} through the relation between~$g_{a}$ and the~$\langle\Phi\rangle$.
+This potential has a minimum at~$\langle\Phi\rangle=\infty$ corresponding to a vanishing coupling constant~$g_{a}=0$.
+This, however, changes once loop threshold effects~$\Delta_{a}(T)$, resulting from integrating out massive modes, are included~\cite{correct}